Planning a Culminating Project

 - A graduate faculty member from a related department (outside reader)

 These committee members must be approved graduate faculty members.
 A listing of graduate faculty members is available on-line here.
-To receive approval of a committee composition, the adviser should send an E-mail to Ann Anderson at email@example.com listing the proposed committee members and their department.
-The E-mail provides a written record of the request and approval.
-An E-mail confirmation will be returned within five working days.
-A student will need to meet with the committee at least twice in two separate semesters, once for a preliminary conference and again for a final conference and oral examination.
-Generally, formation of the committee should take place in the semester before the preliminary conference.
+You will need to seek committee approval prior to holding the preliminary conference meeting by submitting the Culminating Project Committee Approval form.
+The form must be submitted at least twenty (20) business days prior to the preliminary conference meeting.
+An email response will be sent to you and your committee chair within 10 business days.
+You will need to meet with the committee at least twice in two separate semesters, once for a preliminary conference and again for a final conference and oral examination.

-To register for master's thesis, field study, creative work credits (or starred paper credits in some cases), the student will register for the appropriate course in the department and for the agreed upon number of credits.
+To register for master's thesis, field study, creative work credits (or starred paper credits in some cases), you will register for the appropriate course in the department and for the agreed upon number of credits.
 If the course is not listed in the online course listing, please contact the department office or your adviser.
 The credits for thesis, field study or creative work may be spread over more than one registration period as directed by graduate program policy or the adviser.
-The student will need to enroll in subsequent semesters until the required number of credits required by the program of study are complete or in-progress.
+You will need to enroll in subsequent semesters until the required number of credits required by the program of study are complete or in-progress.
+Please remember that you will be required to be registered for at least one graduate credit in the term in which you graduate.

-When the student has completed all of the requirements for a culminating project, this includes the final defense and payment of the binding fee, the adviser then submits a mark of S (satisfactory).
-If the student has not met all of the requirements of a master's thesis, creative work, or a specialist degree field study by the end of the semester in which it was registered, the research is reported as IP (in progress).
+When you have completed all of the requirements for a culminating project, including the final defense and submission of the culminating project, the adviser submits a mark of S (satisfactory).
+If all of the requirements of a master's thesis, creative work, or a specialist degree field study are not complete by the end of the semester in which it was registered, the research is reported as IP (in progress) or as RC (research continued) based on the length of time required to complete the project.

-An IP grade will remain on the student's transcript for one year, and if the completion of theses, creative works, field studies, some independent study projects, and certain special courses are not completed by the end of that time, the IP grade will change to an F grade.
+An IP grade will remain on your transcript for one year, and if the completion of theses, creative works, field studies, some independent study projects, and certain special courses are not completed by the end of that time, the IP grade will change to an F grade.
+An RC grade will remain on the transcript until the faculty adviser submits a grade change or until the seven-year timeframe for completing the degree has passed.
 A culminating project must be completed within the seven-year time limit set for the completion of a master's degree.
-If the student has graduated, changes plans and graduates with an IP still on their transcript, the IP will be changed to W (withdrawn).
+If the student has graduated, changes plans and graduates with an IP or RC still on their transcript, the grade will be changed to W (withdrawn).

 Preparing for a Preliminary Conference

-Prior to the scheduling of a preliminary conference, the student and the program adviser should:
+Prior to the scheduling of a preliminary conference, you and your advisor/committee chair should:

-- confirm the student has a grade point average of 3.0
+- confirm a grade point average of 3.0; and

-- ensure the student's program of study has been approved by the graduate dean.
+- ensure the program of study has been submitted and approved by the School of Graduate Studies.

-- It is the student's responsibility to schedule committee members for a preliminary conference and to ensure a room is reserved.
+- It is your responsibility to schedule committee members for a preliminary conference and to ensure a room is reserved.
+Department Office Managers may be able to assist with scheduling department conference rooms or make suggestions on available spaces.

 - The format of the proposal or summary is determined by the committee chair or program adviser.

-- A student may continue with Plan A, B or C when each committee member approves the proposed project by signing and returning the preliminary evaluation report to Ann Anderson in the School of Graduate Studies.
+- You may continue with Plan A, B or C when each committee member approves the proposed project by signing and returning the preliminary evaluation report to the School of Graduate Studies (AS 121) or by email to email@example.com

 Plan A: Writing and Formatting a Field Study or Thesis

 Preparation of a master's thesis or field study is carried out under the supervision of the committee appointed during the preliminary conference.
-This committee also comprises the membership of the student's final evaluation committee.
+This committee also comprises the membership of the final evaluation committee.
+If the committee composition changes, this must be communicated to the School of Graduate Studies via submission of a new committee approval form or via petition.

 Plan A: Preparing a Creative Work